esno/srp/README.md

     | v         | The password verifier        |
     | x         | Private key                  |
     |           | Derived from p and s         |

+### Calculate salt and verifier

+The salt (s) is a random 32 byte large number and the verifier (v) is calculated as:

+    v = g ^ x % N

+While `N` is a large prime number, it may take a lot of time to compute one therefore most implementations use static values for `g` and `N`.

+[MaNGOS](https://getmangos.eu) based emulators are using this values:

+    N = 894B645E89E1535BBDAD5B8B290650530801B18EBFBF5E8FAB3C82872A3E9BB7
+    g = 7

+Those values could be variable per account since the client extracts them from the initial authentication challenge response.
+Changing such values afterwards will break already calculated password verifier.

+The value of `x` can be generated as sha1 hash of the salt concatenated with a sha1 hash of the string `USERNAME:PASSWORD`.
+The official clients convert all lowercase letters into it's uppercase equivalent.

 ## Build from source